-To be considered as a dependent under Section 152, the individual must be either a "qualifying child" or a "qualifying relative."
-A qualifying child is an individual who meets one of the following criteria:

-- Will be less than 19 years of age during the entire calendar year(s) in which coverage is provided; or - Will be less than 24 years of age during the entire calendar year(s) in which coverage is provided and is a regular full-time student; or - Is permanently and totally disabled
+- (1) The individual is considered a "qualifying child".
+A qualifying child is an individual who meets one of the following criteria: - Will be less than 19 years of age during the entire calendar year(s) in which coverage is provided; or - Will be less than 24 years of age during the entire calendar year(s) in which coverage is provided and is a regular full-time student (for more information on full-time student status); or - Is permanently and totally disabled

-- The individual resides with you. - The individual provides 50% or less of their own support. - The individual is one of the following: - your child (biological, stepchild, adopted child, foster child or child placed for adoption); or - your sibling (brother, sister, stepbrother, or stepsister); or - a descendent of your child or sibling (e.g., grandchild, great grandchild, niece, nephew). - The individual is a citizen, national, or resident of the United States, or a resident of Canada or Mexico.
-(Special rules apply to adopted children.) - The individual is younger than you are.

-A Qualifying Relative is an individual who meets at least one of the following criteria:

-- Resides with you and is part of your household; or - Is related to you as your child, descendent of a child, sibling, parent, parent's ancestor (e.g., grandparent), stepparent, niece, nephew, uncle, aunt, or in-law (son, daughter, father, mother, brother, or sister).
+- The individual resides with you. - The individual provides 50% or less of their own support. - The individual is one of the following: - your child (biological, stepchild, adopted child, or child placed for adoption); or - your sibling (brother, sister, stepbrother, or stepsister); or - a descendent of your child or sibling (e.g., grandchild, great grandchild, niece, nephew). - The individual is a citizen, national, or resident of the United States, or a resident of Canada or Mexico.
+(Special rules apply to adopted children.) - The individual is younger than you are. - (2) The individual is considered a "qualifying relative".
+A Qualifying Relative is an individual who meets at least one of the following criteria: - Resides with you and is part of your household; or - Is related to you as your child, descendent of a child, sibling, parent, parent's ancestor (e.g., grandparent), stepparent, niece, nephew, uncle, aunt, or in-law (son, daughter, father, mother, brother, or sister).

-- The individual receives more than 50% of their support from you, - The individual does not satisfy the requirements of qualifying child with respect to any individual, and - The individual is a citizen, national, or resident of the United States, or a resident of Canada or Mexico.
+- The individual receives more than 50% of their support from you. - The individual does not satisfy the requirements of Qualifying Child with respect to any individual. - The individual is a citizen, national, or resident of the United States, or a resident of Canada or Mexico. - (3) The individual is a biological child, stepchild, foster child, adopted child, or a child placed with you for adoption less than 26 years of age.
+A child is an eligible dependent for health insurance purposes up through the end of the month in which they turn 26.